Vektor CP1: Design

 The CP1 pistol was intended as a concealed carry weapon for law enforcement and civilian use.
 It has an unusual, streamlined design with a polymer frame and an even more unusual safety, located at the front of the trigger-guard.

-In several reviews it was characterized as being a radically designed gun that looks like something straight out of a science fiction movie.
+In several reviews, it was characterized as being a radically designed gun that looks like something straight out of a science fiction movie.
 These reviews stated that it has no sharp edges, and is about as "snag-proof" as any combat gun can ever be, and because of its design it is a surprisingly comfortable gun to shoot, which makes it feel very ergonomic.

-The pistol originally sold in the United States for a retail price of approximately $400.
-In Italy the pistol was chambered for the 9×21mm IMI cartridge.

 The CP1 uses a gas-delayed blowback action with a gas cylinder located below the barrel.
 The trigger is a single action, internal hammer.

 A manual safety is located at the front of the trigger guard.
 To set on Safe, the button must be pressed rearward from the front; to set on Fire, the button must be pressed forward from inside the trigger guard.
 The pistol is fitted with an automated trigger safety.
 Magazines are double stack; 10 & 12-round magazines are flush fit with the bottom of the grip, 13-round magazines have extended finger rests at the bottom.

+Variants

 LIW was developing a .40 S&W caliber version of the CP1, to be known as the CP1N.
 It is unknown if the CP1N was ever actually produced.

+CP1s sold in Italy were chambered for the 9×21mm IMI cartridge.